rockettheme/docs/README.md

 Below is a list of supported `YAML` variables that can be used and a description on what they do:

 * **title**: The title of the article.
 This is used whenever a page needs to be referenced.
+When the title is set on a `TOC` file, it globalize the title for each document in the project itself.

     ~~~
     ---